Qualifications for a Grant

 Step 2: Provide documentation of family income.

-- If you are not required to file a tax return, please supply alternative documentation, such as unemployment income, SSI or transitional assistance.
+- If you are not required to file a tax return, please supply alternative documentation of income dependent benefits, such as unemployment income, SSI, or state benefits such as Transitional Assistance.

 Step 3: Provide current documentation of diagnosis